markusfisch/bbdock/README.md

 	~/.icons/firefox.png:firefox:*Firefox

 To start by configuration file, just run bbdock.
-Type "bbdock -h" for a detailed view of general options.
+Type "bbdock -h" for a detailed view of options.

 Requirements
 ------------